theborakompanioni/azure-docs.de-de/articles/media-services/media-services-copying-existing-blob.md

             externalMediaBlobContainer.CreateIfNotExists();

-            // Upload files to the blob container.
+            // Upload files to the block blob container.
+            // Page blobs are not supported by Azure Media Services.
             DirectoryInfo uploadDirectory = new DirectoryInfo(localPath);
             foreach (var file in uploadDirectory.EnumerateFiles())
             {